 The U.S. Debit Card is a versatile financial delivery product that uses a prepaid debit card to replace paper payments where Direct Deposit is not preferred or possible.

 How do I fund the debit cards?

-Cards can be funded by sending an ACH credit to an agency owned Card Funding Account or by utilizing Automated Standard Application for Payments (ASAP).
-Funds are then added to the cards using Money Network’s Card Management System (CMS).
+Cards can be funded by sending an ACH credit to an agency owned Card Funding Account or by using Automated Standard Application for Payments (ASAP).
+Funds are added to the cards using Money Network’s Card Management System (CMS).

 How long does it take from funding until a cardholder can use the card?

 Card stock that is held locally can be activated, funded, and issued immediately.
-Money Network can also send cards by standard mail within 2-3 business days.
+Money Network can also send cards by standard mail in 2-3 business days.

 What happens to unused funds?